Lxstr/rtd-tutorial/docs/source/index.rst

 .. note::

-   The `Session` instance is not used for direct access, you should always use `flask.session`:
+   The `Session` instance is not used for direct access to the session, you should always use `flask.session` as shown above.

 Now all of your key/value pairs are stored on the server-side database of your choice (according to the SESSION_TYPE variable).
 The client-side user will now have a cookie that only provides a id that the server matches against the database each time a request is sent with that cookie.